-Urine leaking from the bladder (urinary incontinence) can be a side effect of having HIFU treatment.
-This is more likely if you have already had external-beam radiotherapy (see pages 53 to 64).
+Urine leaking from the bladder (urinary incontinence) is a less common side effect of having the prostate removed.
 Most men have some incontinence when their catheter is first removed.
-This usually improves within a few months of having your operation.

-Some men may still be incontinent when they cough, sneeze or exercise.
-This is called stress incontinence.
-Other men may have problems needing to pass urine straight away (urgency).
-You will be encouraged to do exercises to strengthen the pelvic floor muscles.
+This usually improves within a few weeks or months of having your operation.
+You will be encouraged to do pelvic floor exercises to strengthen the pelvic floor muscles.
 You can do these at home.
-The Bladder and Bowel Community can give you more information on how to do these exercises (see page 131).
+The Bladder and Bowel Community can give you more information on how to do them (see page 117 for contact details).